 If you’ve hung around project management circles for any amount of time, you’ll hear a weird word: Gantt chart.

-It’s a popular way to visualize and see how your tasks are progressing.
+A Gantt chart is a popular way to visualize how your individual tasks are progressing.

 For more info, check out this post: What Is A Gantt Chart?

-Millions of project managers, leaders and planners across the world have unlocked the value of visualizing tasks with the easy-to-understand charts.
+Millions of project managers, leaders and planners across the world have unlocked the value of visualizing tasks with these easy-to-understand bar charts.

 As technology has changed over the years, so have Gantt charts.
-More data and information can be added to Gantt charts than in years past, giving you a full array of Gantt chart tools to use.
+More data and information can be added to Gantt charts than in years past, giving you a full array of features.

 What Are The Benefits of Gantt Charts?

-- The length of time it takes to finish
+- The amount of time it takes to finish specific tasks

-- And who is responsible for each part of the project.
+- And who is assigned to each part of the project.

-A Gantt chart will show you where tasks intersect and change.
-It’s a great addition to your current task management system.
+A Gantt chart will show you where your individual tasks intersect and change.
+It’s a great addition to your current task management tool.

-We’d recommend setting up a Gantt chart after you already have your project plan completed—such as setting up your tasks, filling in the details, finding the task dependencies and then assigning it to the right team member with estimated due dates.
+We’d recommend setting up a Gantt chart after you already have your project plan completed—such as setting up your tasks, filling in the details, finding the task dependencies and then assigning it to the right team member with estimated due dates and deadlines.
 It may also help you to put in time estimates to see how the responsibilities will overlap.

 Once you’re done with project planning, switch to the timeline/Gantt chart view to see how everything will line up.